Easily Building or making your own guitar

 Indeed, I continued and have now made a number of Stratocaster style guitars and Telecasters because they are relatively easy to make and if you are careful you can achieve results that you would never believe you could and save a fortune.

 Now before we continue I do want to get a couple of things out of the way.
-Firstly, my guitars are all made from Fender parts, or fully authorized Fender parts and that in my opinion makes them basically the same as a Fender guitar with Fenders same design, at least the same quality but often higher and a lot of time invested on my part, probably more time than even Fender put in to a guitar build.
+Firstly, my guitars are all made from Fender parts to professional standards, or fully authorized Fender parts and that in my opinion makes them basically the same as a Fender guitar with Fenders same design, at least the same quality but often higher and a lot of time invested on my part, probably more time than even Fender put in to a guitar build.
 My guitars are NOT counterfeit, or inferior products but are guitars with parts that Fender themselves have authorized.

 Secondly, I have little or no time for views like 'you're not building that guitar' or 'you're just an assembler' or any other rubbish that some minority on the internet seem to think is befitting to these type of guitars.
 My view is you don't 'assemble' a house, and neither do you 'assemble' these guitars, there is a definite skill in building them as anyone who has succeeded in making one will tell you.
 I do not make guitars for other people so please don't ask.
 If you are stuck then maybe I can give you some advice or pointers for free, but that's as far as my involvement goes, because my videos are extremely intensive and cover every aspect (near enough) of building one of these guitars.